 Copyrighted material with no explicit permission to reproduce.
 Bibliographic information may or may not be visible.
 We are relying on fair use rules to provide the material.
 Available for on-campus use.

-Default for Chapel Recordings, Syllabi, Press Clippings.
+Default for Chapel Recordings, Pentecostal Collection, Press Clippings, and Syllabi.

 This original work is protected by copyright.
 Copyright is retained by the author(s).
 Access is restricted to NU faculty, staff, and students, but may be granted for personal use upon written request.
 Works may not be reproduced or distributed without author(s) permission.